FireEmblemUniverse/CCB_Round1/Readme.md

 ***-mugs-***

-Zmr56 for Bede, Tye and Jake
+Zmr56 for Bede, Tye, Jake
-L95 for Void, Celicia, Mark
+L95 for Void, Celicia, Mark, Tatara
 Coby for Celica
 Ross for Samson
 Alusq for Tim, Tam, Saara, Banana, Mr Bones, Björn, Roshea
 Wan for Arve
-Tera for Evil Florina and Doowile
+Tera for Evil Florina, Doowile
 Klok for Edge
+Monkeybard for Doot, Maeda, Kaga
+Darrman for Zigludo, Tiki
+blueeyedman24 for Gwendy
+Kirb for Edgeworth, Grit, Marf (edited from Didja Redo's version)
+Crazycolorz for Prine

 ***-maps-***